 The following can be signs at the beginning of a pathological process or cancerous growth:

 - Reddish patches (erythroplasia) or whitish patches (leukoplakia) in the mouth

 - A sore that fails to heal and bleeds easily

 - A lump or thickening on the skin lining the inside of the mouth

-- Chronic sore throat or hoarseness.
-Difficulty in chewing or swallowing.
+- Chronic sore throat or hoarseness and/or difficulty in chewing or swallowing

 These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face, and/or neck.
 Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.